yilinjuang/WiFi-QR-Go/README.md

 # Wify for Mac

-A macOS application that scans Wi-Fi QR codes using the front camera and connects to the corresponding Wi-Fi network.
+A macOS application that scans Wi-Fi QR codes and connects to the corresponding Wi-Fi network.

 ## Features

-- Scans QR codes using the built-in front camera
+- Scan Wi-Fi QR codes using your Mac's camera
-- Parses Wi-Fi credentials from standard Wi-Fi QR codes
-- Prompts for user confirmation before connecting
+- Import QR code images from your device
-- Connects to Wi-Fi networks programmatically using CoreWLAN
+- One-click connection to detected networks
-- Fallback to manual connection via System Preferences if automatic connection fails
+- Support for WPA/WPA2/WPA3 and open networks
+- Native macOS interface
+- Smart signal selection for reliable connections
+- Copy network passwords to clipboard for manual connections

 ## Requirements

-- macOS 12.0 or later
+- macOS 11.0 (Big Sur) or later
 - Mac with a built-in camera or connected webcam
-- Xcode 14.0 or later (for development)

 ## Usage